Peru Lima Central Mission History & description

 a flashlight for use in areas of the countryside where lighting is scarce.

-Nevertheless, most missionaries have typically spent about half their
+Nevertheless, most missionaries prior to the division of the mission typically spent about half their

 mission in Lima, where there is no rain.
 Lima as well as Cusco are large